demiguard/Tracershop/README.md

 Note that Channels are not properly type hinted, but code should be type hinted.

-* camelcase in general, PascalCase for classes.
+* camelCase in general, PascalCase for classes.
 * Use 2 spaces
 * No trailing spaces!